marques96/marques96/README.md

 ## Hello 👋, how are you?
-I'm a web development student👨🏽‍💻 focusing on HTML5, CSS3, JavaScript(ECS6), Node.js and React
+I'm a web development student👨🏽‍💻 focusing on HTML5, CSS3, JavaScript(ECS6), Node.js and React.js

 <div>
   <a href="https://https://github.com/marques96">